Info-Insight/Olist_Store_Analysis/README.md

 customer_id: unique identifier for each customer

 customer_unique_id: unique identifier for each customer (anonymized)

 customer_zip_code_prefix: zip code prefix of the customer's address

 customer_city: city where the customer is located

 customer_state: state where the customer is located

 **2)	olist_geolocation_dataset.csv**

 geolocation_zip_code_prefix: zip code prefix for the location

 geolocation_lat: latitude of the location

 geolocation_lng: longitude of the location

 geolocation_city: city of the location

 geolocation_state: state of the location

 **3)	olist_orders_dataset.csv**

 order_id: unique identifier for each order

-customer_id: unique identifier for the customer who placed the order
+customer_id: unique identifier for the customer who placed the order.

 order_status: current status of the order (e.g. delivered, shipped, canceled)

 order_purchase_timestamp: date and time when the order was placed

 order_approved_at: date and time when the payment for the order was approved

 order_delivered_carrier_date: date and time when the order was handed over to the carrier

 order_delivered_customer_date: date and time when the order was delivered to the customer

 order_estimated_delivery_date: estimated date when the order is expected to be delivered

 **4)	olist_order_items_dataset.csv**

 order_id: unique identifier for the order

 order_item_id: unique identifier for each item within an order

 product_id: unique identifier for the product being ordered

-seller_id: unique identifier for the seller who listed the product shipping_limit_date: date and time when the seller has to ship the product
+seller_id: unique identifier for the seller who listed the

+product shipping_limit_date: date and time when the seller has to ship the product

 price: price of the product

 freight_value: shipping fee for the product